 Work-life Balance and Its Impact on Organizations

 “Balance is not better time management, but better boundary management.
-Balance means making choices and enjoying those choices.” – Betsy Jacobson
+Balance means making choices and enjoying those choices.” – Betsy Jacobson.

 One may view work-life balance as the approach to maintain an equal number of hours between work and play.
 But it’s not!
-Having a well balanced work-life is not only about coming to and returning from working on time.
-In a broader perspective, it’s about prioritizing what’s important at that time.

 1. Taking Time Off Between Work